Reading time: ~10min

 Structured data is data with a high degree of organization, typically stored in a spreadsheet-like manner.
 Semi-structured data is data with some degree of organization.
 And unstructured data is data with no predefined organizational form and no specific format, so essentially everything which is not structured or semi-structured data.

-The following table give a brief overview of structured, semi structured and unstructured data.
+The following table gives a brief overview of structured, semi structured and unstructured data.

 |Structured data||Semi-structured data||Unstructured data|